About Dr. Karol S. Sikora

 He is also an Associate Professor of Civil Engineering at the University of Wollongong in Dubai.
 His work focuses on sustainable construction materials and engineered timber systems, with particular emphasis on cross-laminated timber (CLT), glulam, and nature-based composite solutions for durable, low-carbon construction.

-He has contributed to the advancement of mass-timber adoption and capability-building across multiple countries, including work supporting the development of CLT knowledge and pathways in Ireland.
-He has authored over 100 scientific publications and is frequently engaged in international collaboration and applied research initiatives.
+He has contributed to the advancement of mass-timber capability-building across multiple countries, including work supporting the development of CLT knowledge and pathways in Ireland.
+He has authored over 100 scientific publications and held international leadership roles within COST (European Cooperation in Science and Technology), contributing to cross-border research coordination in timber engineering and wood-based materials.

 In recognition of his impact, Dr. Sikora received the Research & Innovation Award 2023 from the UAE Ministry of Energy and Infrastructure for a highly competitive sustainable construction research project.

-He is a Fellow of the Institution of Civil Engineers (ICE), and a Paul Harris Fellow of Rotary International.
+He is a Fellow of the Institution of Civil Engineers (ICE) and a Paul Harris Fellow of Rotary International.
 He is also the originator of the Sustainability Leadership Academy at the Institute of European Thought.